keu/docs/astro/configure-deployment-resources.md

 1. Log in to the Cloud UI.
 2. Select a Deployment.
 3. Click **Create Worker Queue**
 4. Configure the worker queue’s settings.
-Note that you cannot change the name of a worker queue once tou create it.
+Note that you cannot change the name of a worker queue once you create it.
 5. Click **Update Queue**.

 #### Assign tasks to a worker queue